finlaywashere/CSF/specification.md

 ### 3.2 Encrypted Key File Contents

-All v1.0 encrypted CSF key files must contain a public key and a encrypted private key in any order.
+All v1.0 encrypted CCF key files must contain a public key and a encrypted private key in any order.

 The public key must be in the format `pub:(algorithm):(number of lines encoded key occupies):(base64 encoded public key)`.